Islandora-Collaboration-Group/ISLE/docs/index.md

 * [Migrate to ISLE Environment](install/host-hardware-requirements.md): Migrate a non-ISLE Islandora 7.x platform to ISLE for use as a production, staging, or development environment.

-Please use the public [Islandora ISLE Google group](https://groups.google.com/forum/#!forum/islandora-isle) to ask questions about ISLE.
+Please post questions to the public [Islandora ISLE Google group](https://groups.google.com/forum/#!forum/islandora-isle), or subscribe to receive email discussion updates.